bacpop/bacpop-website/content/_index.md

 To learn who we are and who we work with, see [about us]({{< ref "/group" >}}).

 For more about our tools and methods, we have collated information on the [software]({{< ref "/software" >}}) page, and you can also see our [code on github](https://github.com/bacpop).

+We also have a [youtube channel](https://www.youtube.com/channel/UCmp3iSn08C1wAQqC-S7evLw) where we post some of our talks.
+## Guides and blog posts

 We publish sample workflows and recommendations for common population genomics workflows in our [guides]({{< ref "/guides" >}}).